seedifferently/pyramid_assetmutator/docs/index.rst

 CoffeeScript/LESS), *minification* (e.g. jsmin), and *optimization* (e.g.
 pngcrush).

+As of version 0.3, it also adds experimental support for template language parsing (e.g. you could use view helpers like `request.route_url()` in your CoffeeScript by installing the `pyramid_jinja2` package and using application.js.coffee.jinja2 as the asset source filename).

 .. warning:: This package only supports Pyramid 1.3 or later.

 .. _Pyramid: http://www.pylonsproject.org/